 Health Courses Australia Registered training organisation (RTO) which has its base at Robina, on the Gold Coast of Queensland, Australia, where learners of training programs and also other learners may enjoy its provision of support and assistance.
-Health Courses Australia offers courses through online training, with face to face workshops for practical training.
+Health Courses Australia offers courses through online training.

 The principal purpose of Health Courses Australia is to provide education/training, and Health Courses Australia has the clearly demonstrated capacity to provide education/training of a high standard.

 Health Courses Australia gives an undertaking to provide only the highest quality professional services.
 This means that our trainer/assessors conducting our training programs are well qualified, have extensive experience, an outstanding reputation and are recognised by their peers as being among the best in their field.

 We provide a suitable, safe learning environment, with appropriate facilities and equipment, and conduct effective training programs using proven training methods and the most up to date information based on current research.
 Anonymous feedback is obtained from learners of our training programs to ensure that we are meeting your needs.

 Enrolments are accepted in order of application through an online enrolment process.
 The Refund Policy and the Complaints and Appeals Policy are available online in the Student Handbook and students are required to read these and the Student Handbook prior to confirmation of enrolment.